More UI FAQs

 What is the relationship between Wisconsin's Unemployment Insurance law and the Federal Unemployment Tax Act (FUTA)?

 Unemployment Insurance is a federal-state program jointly financed through federal and state employer payroll taxes.
 The Federal Unemployment Tax is used, in part, to finance the administrative expenses of each state's unemployment insurance program and certain federal costs related to extended benefits.
-Employer payroll taxes collected under the Wisconsin Unemployment Insurance
+Employer payroll taxes collected under Wisconsin Unemployment Insurance law are used only to pay benefits to unemployed workers and to calculate tax rates.

 How is your tax rate determined?